beepboopblap/jbot-virtual-assistant/README.md

 - Google (must input 'google' first to search for something)
 - Joke
 - Flip (flip a coin)
+- Question (wolframa is another ai to help answer nearly any question)
 - Name, Age, Gender etc. (the bot's info)
 - password (generates a very strong password)
 - rps (play rock, paper, scissors with JBot)